-10.3.3.4.1 Pressure readings shall be recorded at the hydraulically most remote nozzle to ensure the waterflow has not

-10.3.3.4.2 A second pressure reading shall be recorded at the deluge valve to ensure the water supply is adequate.

-10.3.3.4.3 Readings shall be compared to the hydraulic design pressures to ensure the original system design requirements are met and the water supply is adequate to meet the design requirements.

-10.3.3.4.3.1 Where the hydraulically most remote nozzle is inaccessible, nozzles shall be permitted to be checked visually without taking a pressure reading on the most remote nozzle.

-10.3.3.4.3.2 Where the reading taken at the riser indicates that the water supply has deteriorated, a gauge shall be placed on the hydraulically most remote nozzle and the results compared with the required design pressure.

-10.3.4 Multiple Systems.
+- 10.3.3.4.1 Pressure readings shall be recorded at the hydraulically most remote nozzle to ensure the waterflow has not been impeded by partially closed valves or by plugged strainers or piping. - 10.3.3.4.2 A second pressure reading shall be recorded at the deluge valve to ensure the water supply is adequate. - 10.3.3.4.3 Readings shall be compared to the hydraulic design pressures to ensure the original system design requirements are met and the water supply is adequate to meet the design requirements. - 10.3.3.4.3.1 Where the hydraulically most remote nozzle is inaccessible, nozzles shall be permitted to be checked visually without taking a pressure reading on the most remote nozzle. - 10.3.3.4.3.2 Where the reading taken at the riser indicates that the water supply has deteriorated, a gauge shall be placed on the hydraulically most remote nozzle and the results compared with the required design pressure. - 10.3.4 Multiple Systems.
 The maximum number of systems expected to operate in case of fire shall be tested simultaneously to inspect the adequacy of the water supply.

-10.3.5 Manual Operation.
-Manual actuation devices shall be operated annually.

-10.3.6 Return to Service.
+- 10.3.5 Manual Operation.
+Manual actuation devices shall be operated annually. - 10.3.6 Return to Service.
 After the full flow test, the water spray system shall be maintained and returned to service in accordance with the manufacturer's instructions.